 You may avoid some capital gains tax when you use appreciated stock to fund your gift annuity.

 If you don’t need the income immediately or you have not reached age 65, you can schedule payments to begin at least one year after your donation or once you reach age 65.
 The longer the deferral period, the higher your payment rate.

-* Based on one beneficiary.
+* Rates as of July 1, 2020.
+Based on one beneficiary.
 Your rate will never change once your gift annuity is established.
 Contact us for ages/rates not shown here.

 Laura, age 82, has stock worth $25,000 that she bought years ago for $10,000.
 She decides to donate her stock to fund a charitable gift annuity.
-She receives a payment rate of 7.4% a year.
-Her annual payment is $1,850, and she avoids about $19,500 of capital gains taxes.
-She also receives an immediate income tax deduction of $12,796.
+She receives a payment rate of 7.0% a year.
+Her annual payment is $1,750, and she avoids paying about half of the capital gains taxes that would otherwise be due.
+She also receives an immediate income tax deduction of $12,509.

 Charitable Remainder Trusts

 You can donate cash or appreciated securities to Ocean Conservancy and receive payments for life, or for a fixed number of years, in return.